Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

  - LF/HF ratio (300s epoch)

 Figure \ref{user_data} plots these datapoints out for a sample user over time.
-It is immediately clear that some correlations exist, which means that we should be able to obtain a working Machine Learning classifier.
+It is immediately clear that some correlations exist, which means that we should be able to obtain a working machine learning classifier.

 ![Feature extraction from heartbeat data \label{user_data}](source/figures/user_data.png){ width=100% }